Fucked Up: 2008–2022

 In November 2008, the band participated with other similarly named bands, including Holy Fuck, Fuck, and Fuck Buttons in the Festival of the Fuck Bands music festival in the village of Fucking, Austria.
 In 2009 Fucked Up took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had lead singer Damian Abraham inside Rotate This talking about his love of vinyl and punk music.

 Fucked Up played the ATP New York 2010 music festival in Monticello, New York in September 2010 as well as an annual Halloween gig in Toronto.
 In February 2011, the band toured Australia for the first time, as a part of the Soundwave Festival, along with side-shows from the festival with artists as diverse as the Bronx, Terror, H2O, Trash Talk and Polar Bear Club.

 The band's third studio album, David Comes to Life, was released in June 2011.
 A self-professed "rock opera" set in Thatcherite Britain, it tells a story of love, loss and redemption, with the story complicated by misdirection and unreliable narrators.
 The record debuted at No. 83 on the Billboard 200 in the US and received wide critical acclaim.
 Spin magazine named David Comes to Life its No. 1 Album of 2011, and put the band on the cover, writing "Fucked Up have synthesized 40 years of rock into what's ostensibly a hardcore record, and in doing so created its own logic."
 Like the previous release, this album was also nominated for the Polaris Music Prize, the nomination describing the record as "Excessive?
 Sure.
 Ridiculous?
 At times.
 Brilliant?
 Sounds pretty damn close to it."
 They did not win for a second time, being beaten by Feist's album Metals.

-In late 2011 the year the band went on hiatus to allow Abraham to raise his family, but they returned in June 2012 to play the Metallica-curated Orion Music + More Festival in Atlantic City, New Jersey, and went on to play Fun Fun Fun Fest in November, 2012, in Austin, Texas.
+In late 2011, the band went on hiatus to allow Abraham to raise his family, but they returned in June 2012 to play the Metallica-curated Orion Music + More Festival in Atlantic City, New Jersey, and went on to play Fun Fun Fun Fest in November 2012, in Austin, Texas.

 Fucked Up's fourth LP, named Glass Boys, was released by Matador Records on June 3, 2014.
-Avatars of the band and their songs "Paper the House" and "Queen of Hearts" were featured in the 2016 video game "Loud on Planet X".
+Avatars of the band and their songs "Paper the House" and "Queen of Hearts" were featured in the 2016 video game Loud on Planet X.